 Make sure you understand everything.
 If you come across something you do not understand, try to find a new source of information that will help you understand it.
 Just memorising it will not help you in your exam.
 Do not be afraid to ask your teacher or a friend for help if you need it.

 Look at past exam papers.
 It means you can familiarise yourself with the layout and type of questions you'll be asked.
 Practise completing exam papers in the set time limit to improve your exam technique.

 Take regular short breaks.
 Studying for hours and hours will only make you tired and ruin your concentration, which may make you even more anxious.
-A break every 45 to 60 minutes is about right.

 Ask for help.
 If you're feeling stressed, it's important to talk to someone you trust, such as a family member, teacher or a friend.
 Lots of people find exams difficult to deal with, so do not be embarrassed to ask for support.

 Be prepared.
 Start the day with a good breakfast, and give yourself plenty of time to get to the exam hall.
 Remember to take everything you need, including pencils, pens and a calculator.
 A bottle of water and some tissues are also useful.